Xippo/OM-Cookie-Manager/readme.txt

 This is a TYPO3 Extension made by Oliver Pfaff from olli-machts.de .
-You will find a documentation under www.olli-machts.de/en/extension/cookie-manager and a small setup tutorial
+You will find a documentation under www.olli-machts.de/en/extension/cookie-manager and a small setup tutorial The Extension development is supported by Nerdost GmbH (nerdost.net)

 - HTML/Script tag management
 - Grouping of different Cookies alias Script tags